hsdavisuno/ISQA8600Group1Project/IntegratedCompleteProject.md

-### The next three plots depict the average number of hours of service required for clients from various demographics who visited various facilities and came from various states.
+### The next three plots depict the average number of hours of service required for clients from various demographics who visited various facilities and came from various states:

 </br>